 In December 2015, the American Institute of Certified Public Accountants (AICPA) announced it had collaborated with the Health Information Trust Alliance (HITRUST) to develop an illustrative SOC 2 report that met the applicable trust services criteria and the HITRUST Common Security Framework (CSF) requirements.

 HITRUST established the CSF requirements for use by organizations that create, access, store or exchange personal health and financial information.
 The SOC 2 report enables a service organization to communicate information about its processes and procedures used to meet the HITRUST CSF requirements.
 These reports also enable service organizations to communicate information about its applicable trust services criteria relevant to security, availability and confidentiality, increasing transparency and providing information for decision making.

-If you have questions about SOC 2 reporting, contact Greg Smith, Principal, Advisory Services, at 314.983.1306 or firstname.lastname@example.org.
+If you have questions about SOC 2 reporting, or to learn more about SOC 2 report or other security controls, fill out the adjacent form or contact Greg Smith, Principal, Advisory Services, at 314.983.1306 or email@example.com.